On the Singular Control of a Diffusion and its Running Infimum or Supremum: Introduction

 The rest of the paper is organised as follows.
 Section \ref{sec:problemsetting} gives the probabilistic setup.
-Section \ref{sec:problem} introduces the considered general formulation of the control problem and the novel definitions of integral operators.
-Section \ref{sec:verthm} then presents the Hamilton-Jacobi-Bellmann equation and proves a general verification theorem.
+Section \ref{sec:problem} introduces the considered general formulation of the control problem for two-dimensional settings where the dynamics are driven by a controlled one-dimensional diffusion and its running extremum process.
+It also introduces the novel definitions of integral operators.
+Section \ref{sec:verthm} then presents the Hamilton-Jacobi-Bellmann equation and proves a verification theorem in the general setting of Section \ref{sec:problem}.
 The problem of optimal dividends with multiplicative time-preference impact is then introduced and solved in Section \ref{sec:optdiv}.
 Finally, Section \ref{sec:sup} shows how to incorporate also the case of a dependence with respect to the running supremum (rather than the running infimum) in the performance criterion to be optimised.